Collecting

 - RDMkit on Data transfer

-- RDMkit on Metadata
+- RDMkit on Documentation and metadata

 - Research Involving Human Data by Richelle Björvang